Product

 A header

-Your invoice should begin with a professional header that comprises your business name and logo.
-If you don't have a logo and business name, you can include your personal name.
+Your invoice should begin with a professional header that comprises your business name and company logo.
+If you don't have a company logo and business name, you can include your personal name.
 Be sure to choose an appropriate font style and size so that the name is easily readable.

 Contact information

-The invoice should have your name and contact information.
+The invoice should have your name and contact details.
 This includes your email, phone number, address, website, and any other information you deem important.
 Ideally, your information should be placed at the top right or left corner of the invoice, but it can vary depending on the free invoice template you use.

 Client's information